Government of Papua New Guinea and UNDP come together to build climate change resilience

 To learn more about UNDP’s ongoing climate change adaptation work in Papua New Guinea, click here.

-*N.B The GCF proposal builds on an ongoing project around flood management in the north coast and islands region of PNG, financed under the Adaptation Fund.
+Note: The GCF proposal builds on an ongoing project around flood management in the north coast and islands region of PNG, financed under the Adaptation Fund.